Best VPN Mac users

 Our score:

-NO DEVICE LIMIT:IPVanish is great for families and multiple connections.
+NO DEVICE LIMIT:IPVanish is great for families with unlimited multiple connections.
 Easy to use with Kodi and preferred by users who need high standards of privacy.
 Can’t unblock as many streaming services as some of its rivals.
 30-day money-back guarantee.

 Read our full IPVanish review.